Regional and National Governance

 UU congregations are organized into five regions in North America, and some regions are subdivided into districts.
-First Parish in Framingham is in the New England Region and the Massachusetts Bay District.
+First Parish in Framingham is in the New England Region.
 Each region is served by a Regional Lead and a regional staff team.
 They provide a wide variety of congregational services such as long range planning and organizational development, ministerial transitions, leadership training and conflict management.

 Districts are governed by the Regional Leaders Group.
 This body serves as the primary advocate for districts and regions.

 Board of Assessors

 The Board of Assessors is an elected governing body of First parish; works with the minister and staff and controls the administration of the parish.
 The Board has fiduciary and personnel responsibilities, and is responsible for the spiritual health of the congregation.

 The Board consists of ten assessors serving in three year rolling terms, plus a treasurer and clerk.
 The Board meets at least once a month.
 In support of our UU principles, they define and implement First Parish policies and future directions in accordance with the bylaws and wishes of the congregation.
 Board members engage with various committee and councils as well.

 Board of Trustees

 The three-member, elected Board of Trustees manages the endowment of First Parish in Framingham.
 The endowment consists of a general fund and several restricted funds.
 The goal of these funds is to provide long-term growth and income.
 Bequests and memorial gifts are also important to the fund’s growth.
 Traditionally, the endowment provides the single largest contribution to the congregation’s annual operating budget.